rjwalls/CS4401-notes/2020-01-01-basics_bufferoverflows.md

 then just kept on overwriting other values in memory.
 One of those other values was the return address.

-To understand the concept of a return address, we need to remember that process memory is also used for code.
+**Return Addresses.** To understand the concept of a return address, we need to remember that process memory is also used for code.
 As we just discussed, the 'code' that is executed isn't the C code that we showed earlier.
 Instead, that code is sequence of machine instructions.
 When a process is executing, the CPU will iterate through this sequence of instructions and perform the specified actions.
-We often visualize these machine instructions using assembly language (even though there ASM is still a higher-level of abstraction).
+We often visualize these machine instructions using assembly language (even though Assembly itself is still an abstraction).

 The x86 architecture uses a special register, called the instruction pointer, to keep track of what instruction to execute next, i.e., it stores the memory